(Sub)linear kernels for edge modification problems towards structured graph classes: Introduction

 \section{Introduction}

 A central problem in the context of data transmission, collection or storage, is to recover the original information when the data has been altered.
-Although in the general setting, it is not possible to know what the original data was, it may be possible when we have some knowledge on the structure of the original data.
-When we know that the alteration is limited, one usually assumes that the original data is the closest from the altered data satisfying the desired structure.
+Although it is not possible to know what the original data was in the general setting, it may be possible when we have some knowledge of the structure of the original data.
+When we know that the alteration is limited, it is reasonable to assume that the original data is an element that has the desired structure and is the closest to the altered data.

 When the data that we are reconstructing is a graph, the problem becomes the following: given a graph $G$ (the altered data) and a class of graphs $\Gg$ (the structure of the data), find the graph in $\Gg$ that is the ``closest'' to $G$ (candidate for the original data).
 There are multiple ways to define the distance between two graphs, but the most widely used is the minimum number of vertex modifications or edge modifications needed to turn one into the other.
-This type of problems, called graph modification problems, received considerable attention, for instance in computational biology~\cite{ben1999clustering}, machine learning~\cite{bansal2004correlation} and image processing~\cite{wu1993optimal}.
+This type of problem, called graph modification problems, received considerable attention, for instance in computational biology~\cite{ben1999clustering}, machine learning~\cite{bansal2004correlation}, and image processing~\cite{wu1993optimal}.

-In this work, we focus on edge modification problems, i.e. the distance is the minimum number of edge modifications (see Section~\ref{sec:prelim} for formal definitions of the problems).
-A line of work, initiated by Yannakakis~\cite{yannakakis1978node}, showed that deciding whether a graph $G$ is at distance at most $k$ from $\Gg$ is an \NP-complete for most classes of graphs, even for very restricted classes of graphs, such as bipartite graphs.
+In this work, we focus on edge modification problems, i.e. the distance is the minimum number of edge modifications (see Section~\ref{sec:prelim} for formal definitions of these problems).
+A line of work, initiated by Yannakakis~\cite{yannakakis1978node}, showed that deciding whether a graph $G$ is at distance at most $k$ from $\Gg$ is \NP-complete for most classes of graphs, even for very restricted classes such as bipartite graphs.
 See~\cite{burzyn2006np,mancini2008graph,natanzon2001complexity} for an overview of the different results.

-In the last decades, edge modification problems received considerable attention from the point of view of parameterized complexity~\cite{bliznets2016lower,bocker2012golden,cai1996fixed,damaschke2014editing,drange2015fast,ghosh2015faster,van2018parameterizing} (see~\cite{crespelle2020survey} for a recent survey).
-All along the paper, we will consider problems parameterized by the size $k$ of the solution.
+Therefore, in the last decades, edge modification problems received considerable attention from the point of view of parameterized complexity, which studies the resources required to solve \NP-complete problems in a fine-grained way.
+See for example~\cite{bliznets2016lower,bocker2012golden,cai1996fixed,damaschke2014editing,drange2015fast,ghosh2015faster,van2018parameterizing}, and see~\cite{crespelle2020survey} for a recent survey on the topic.
+In this paper, we will consider problems parameterized by the size $k$ of the solution (that is, the set of edges to add or remove).